u0078867/ulema-ul-analyzer/README.md

 U.L.E.M.A.:

 1.0.6 (14/06/2013):
-- Raw data reading, previously part of the kinematics process, now is in a separate section.
+- Raw data reading, previously part of the kinematics process, is now provided in a separate section.
 - Documentation updated

 1.0.5 (03/05/2013):
-- When exporting to C3D, the region of non-forced-to-0 angles is expanded of 1 frame, to avoid bad visualization in Polygon
+- When exporting to C3D, the region of non-forced-to-0 angles is expanded with 1 frame, to avoid bad visualization in Polygon
-- MAPs bar graphs have colors for a better indentifaction of overlapped IQR
+- MAPs bar graphs have colors for a better indentifaction of overlapping IQR
-- MAPs title is split in 2 rows, to avoid clipping when too long.
+- MAPs title is split in 2 rows, to avoid clipping when too long

 1.0.4 (22/05/2013):
 - For the angle curves, data is forced to 0 before the first event and after the last event, for every file, before exporting to C3D.
-This way, angle data between first and last event is good since we agreed to have good markers data in that interval.
+This way, the angle data between the first and last event is of good quality, since we agreed to have good marker data in that interval (check in Nexus).
 Without bad marker data, Polygon will never parse for bad data into the C3Ds and will always plot curves data.

 1.0.3 (30/04/2013):